OsiriX-Foundation/KheopsDocumentation/docs/tokens/curl.md

 ---

 ## Using tokens with cURL
-Tokens are OAuth 2.0 Access Tokens that allow a user to access the Kheops API server without authenticating through the Keycloak Authorization Server.
+Tokens are OAuth 2.0 Access Tokens that allow a user to access the KHEOPS API server without authenticating through the Keycloak Authorization Server.

-Tokens can be used to access the Kheops DICOMweb restful endpoint at `/api` and the wado-uri endpoint at `/api/wado`.
+Tokens can be used to access the KHEOPS DICOMweb restful endpoint at `/api` and the wado-uri endpoint at `/api/wado`.

 There are three ways to use tokens.